-Most women will experience menstrual cramps at some point in their lives, which can range from a dull ache to sharp pains.
-For some, period pain can be managed with painkillers, but for other women, severe pain - known as severe dysmenorrhoea - can be debilitating and seriously impact their quality of life.
+Most women will experience period pain at some point in their lives, which can range from a dull ache to sharp pains.
+For some, menstrual cramps can be managed with pain medications, but for other women, severe pain - known as severe dysmenorrhoea - can be debilitating and seriously impact their quality of life.

 In a YouGov survey carried out in 2017, 42% of respondents said period pain had affected their ability to do their jobs - and 82% said their employers made no accommodations for it.